-The Retailer Energy Productivity Scheme (REPS) is a South Australian government initiative that supports households and businesses to reduce their energy costs while also maximising the benefits to our power system to deliver a smarter, more affordable, reliable and sustainable energy future for all South Australians.
+The Retailer Energy Productivity Scheme (REPS) supports households and businesses to reduce their energy costs while also maximising the benefits to our power system to deliver a smarter, more affordable, reliable and sustainable energy future for all South Australians.

 Typical activities include installing energy efficient lighting, or installing water efficient shower heads, helping save water heating costs.

 Getting REPS services

 You can contact any of the REPS obliged retailers or third-party contractors to find out what energy savings activities may be available for your home or business, not just the retailer currently supplying your energy services.

 REPS activities and targets can differ between retailers.
 You can call multiple retailers and contractors to see who can help you.

 Home energy audits are not available under the REPS, however you can do your own home energy audit by borrowing a Home Energy Toolkit from your local public library.

 How many times can you get REPS assistance?

 If you have received a particular REPS activity at your current address, for example, a water-efficient shower head, you will not be eligible for the same thing again.
 You may be able to receive a different REPS activity, such as LED light globes.
 Speak to a REPS contractor to see what your options are.
 If you have received an activity under the former REES, you may be eligible for further activities under the new REPS.